 - Senior Global Futures Scientist, Julie Ann Wrigley Global Futures Laboratory

-- Associate Professor, School of Arts, Media and Engineering and the School of Music, Herberger Institute for Design and the Arts/Fulton Schools of Engineering
+- Professor, School of Arts, Media and Engineering and the School of Music, Dance and Theatre, Herberger Institute for Design and the Arts/Fulton Schools of Engineering

 - Affiliated Faculty, Center for Biodiversity Outcomes, Global Institute of Sustainability and Innovation

-Dr Paine is internationally regarded as an innovator in the field of interactivity in experimental music and media arts.
-He is an active contributor to the International NIME conference and has been guest editor of Organised Sound Journal on several occasions.
-He has lead the Taxonomy of Interfaces/Instruments for Electronic Music performance (TIEM) projects with partners McGill University and the Electronic Music Foundation, resulting in on online database of current practice and opening up the discussion of a taxonomy for classification of new instruments to assist research in the field.
+Paine is internationally regarded as an innovator in the field of interactivity in experimental music and media arts.
+He is an active contributor to the International NIME conference wher he was keynote speaker in 2016.
+He is on the editorial board of Organised Sound Journal, which he has also guest-edited on several occasions.
+He lead the Taxonomy of Interfaces/Instruments for Electronic Music performance (TIEM) projects with partners McGill University and the Electronic Music Foundation, resulting in on online database of current practice and opening up the discussion of a taxonomy for classification of new instruments to assist research in the field.

 - PhD, RMIT University, 2003